Last Updated on December 15, 2023

 We nonetheless managed to make our way through the confusion to join a “Journey to the Top.”
-This popular tour shuttles visitors in elevator cars to an observatory atop the Arch, where narrow slit-like windows afford awe-inspiring views over St. Louis and the Mississippi River.
+This popular tour shuttles visitors in elevator cars to an observatory atop the Arch.
+There narrow slit-like windows afford awe-inspiring views over St. Louis and the Mississippi River.

 Boarding Our Mississippi Cruise in the Gateway to the West

-Next, we walked to the nearby Old Courthouse to have a look at exhibits from the Museum of Westward Expansion, temporarily moved there from the Arch during construction.
+Next, we walked to the nearby Old Courthouse to have a look at exhibits from the Museum of Westward Expansion.
+They were temporarily moved there from the Arch during construction.
 Our visit to the Courthouse (famous as the setting for the Dred Scott case) was enhanced with a performance by a string ensemble from the St. Louis Symphony.

-Later in the day, we strolled around Laclede’s Landing, a popular, and historic riverfront dining and entertainment district named after one of the French fur traders who founded St. Louis in 1764.
+Later in the day, we strolled around Laclede’s Landing.
+Laclede is a popular, historical riverfront dining and entertainment district.
+It’s named after one of the French fur traders who founded St. Louis in 1764.
 An early dinner at Hannegan’s Restaurant & Pub found us making a big mess out of a delectable rack of St. Louis-style barbecued ribs.

 A Perfect Mississippi Port-of-Call

-Mark Twain spent his boyhood years in Hannibal – a young rascal then known as Samuel Clemens – where childhood experiences sparked his huge imagination, leading to him writing some the world’s most widely read novels.
+Mark Twain spent his boyhood years in Hannibal.
+A young rascal then known as Samuel Clemens, his childhood experiences sparked his huge imagination.
+It lead him to writing some the world’s most widely read novels.

 Naturally the town is all about Twain, as you might expect.

-On every visitor’s must-see list is the Mark Twain Boyhood Home & Museum (a National Historic Landmark) and the Becky Thatcher and Huckleberry Finn Houses – all nicely restored and offering a comprehensive, easy to follow interpretation of Clemens’ life.
+On every visitor’s must-see list is the Mark Twain Boyhood Home & Museum, a National Historic Landmark.
+Also the Becky Thatcher and Huckleberry Finn Houses.
+They’re all nicely restored and offering a comprehensive, easy to follow interpretation of Clemens’ life.

 Where Corn Is King

-In Davenport, IA, where corn is king, we thought it appropriate to join an included tour to the John Deere Pavilion.
-It makes perfect sense that one of the world’s major manufacturers of farm machinery would be based here in the American heartland.
+In Davenport, IA, where corn is king, we thought it appropriate to join a tour to the John Deere Pavilion.
+It makes perfect sense that one of the world’s major manufacturers of farm machinery is based here in the American heartland.

-The Pavilion (located in neighboring Moline, IL) is a massive glass and steel structure housing the largest display of John Deere equipment and technology in the world.
+The Pavilion (located in neighboring Moline, IL) is a massive glass and steel structure.
+It houses the largest display of John Deere equipment and technology in the world.

 National Mississippi River Museum & Aquarium

-The warm, sunny weather that was following us upriver on our Mississippi cruise turned chilly for our morning arrival in Dubuque, IA.
+The warm, sunny weather following us upriver on our Mississippi cruise became chilly for our morning arrival in Dubuque, IA.
 We quickly warmed to the city, however, with its revitalized riverfront that features the huge and handsome National Mississippi River Museum & Aquarium – our objective for an ACL-included self-guided tour.

 A Smithsonian affiliate, this sprawling complex has earned praise as the one of the Midwest’s finest museums.

-Built on the site of the Dubuque Boat & Boiler Works, operating from 1851 until 1972 as the nation’s largest shipbuilder on inland waters, the museum couldn’t be better positioned to trace the colorful history of the Golden Age of Steamboating on the Mississippi.
+Built on the site of the Dubuque Boat & Boiler Works, operating from 1851 until 1972 as the nation’s largest shipbuilder on inland waters, the museum couldn’t be better.
+It traces the colorful history of the Golden Age of Steamboating on the Mississippi.